jahrik/docker-swarm-monitor/PART_02.md

           delay: 5s
           max_attempts: 3

-Because I'm deploying this with a [webhook to jenkins](https://homelab.business/ark-jenkins-ansible-swarm/#webhook), [the commit that added this ^ to the stack](https://github.com/jahrik/docker-swarm-monitor/commit/ccc13342b8c58a08ce8da8488f2b414cc296f2a7) file deployed Cadvisor to the Swarm, as I'm writing this.
+Because I'm deploying this with a [webhook to jenkins](https://homelab.business/ark-jenkins-ansible-swarm/#webhook), the [commit](https://github.com/jahrik/docker-swarm-monitor/commit/ccc13342b8c58a08ce8da8488f2b414cc296f2a7) that added this ^ to the stack file deployed Cadvisor to the Swarm, as I'm writing this.

-cadvisor_exporter.png

 Cadvisor is now viewable at [docker_host:9102/containers](docker_host:9102/containers/)